yogurt-foundation/yogurt-css-documentation/src/mix-blend.md

 ## Mix Blend

-Utility for sets how an element's content should blend with its direct parent background.
+Utilities for sets how an element's content should blend with its direct parent background.

 ### Class